 A Civil Defense Museum wouldn't be complete without a section on warning sirens.
-During the cold war virtually every city had a siren warning system to warn citizens of a coming nuclear attack.
+This isn't an extensive siren catalogue by any means but I thought I would show some examples of cold war era sirens deployed for civil defense use.
+Sirens were long used before the cold war to signal warnings of air attack and many other uses but during the cold war virtually every city had a siren warning system to warn citizens of nuclear attack.
 Today, cities that are regularly threatened with natural disasters (tornados, floods etc.) are still using outdoor siren systems.
 Most of the sirens that were intended for attack warning only have been taken down or are rusting away pitifully at the top of their poles.

 These files are in MP3 format and are about 400Kb to 1MB in size.

 All of these sound files were recorded by me and are the property of this web site.

 Here are a couple of recordings of the Valley View Texas Thunderbolt siren.
 I have a page covering the hook-up and overhaul of this siren here on my Valley View project page.Valley View Thunderbolt 1000 Alert Signal File Size 800kb

 I had never heard one these until May, 2 2002 when I made this

 recording.
 I was really impressed!
 They ran it for 2, one minute alert